iiAku/kolibri-frontend/documentation/index.md

 ## Long Term Features

 Kollibri is a minimum viable product and it is expected that the contract will upgrade over time.
 Kollibri is bult to be fully upgradeable, but `oven` code is immutable to protect funds of users.
-We present two future upgrades which could potentially require changes to vaults.
+We present two future upgrades which could potentially require changes to ovens.

 ### Value Limited Ovens